November | ||||||

 The Historic Florence web site provides interested viewers access to find out more about Historic Florence, Nebraska.
 Florence has now been annexed* as part of Omaha but has not lost its individuality.
 We provide this web site so you may learn about our community and its fascinating history.
 The web site is also a valuable resource to the community, and to those that are interested in our community.
 If there is anything you would like to see provided, please e-mail us a tip.

-Our web site will have a birthday in 2 months (May).
-We are nearly 22 years old (since May 2002), making our web site no longer in its infancy but it will continue to grow on its own.
+Our web site will have a birthday in 6 months (May).
+We are over 22 years old (since May 2002), making our web site no longer in its infancy but it will continue to grow on its own.
 Still feel free to mention anything you would like to see; it will give us a ranking of importance.

 The web site not only covers the attractions, the events, and our history, but it is also a great resource for the community.
 We have community organizations, churches, parks, public art, and many other community resources.
 We will continue to add other resources that are important to Florence.